-Xavier Leadership Center’s Analytics Graduate Certificate is delivered over three semesters in partnership with Xavier University’s William College of Business.
+Xavier Leadership Center’s Analytics Certificate is delivered over three semesters in partnership with Xavier University’s William College of Business.
 The certificate includes:

 Participants will receive an introduction to the basic theory, tools and techniques of data mining, including prediction, associations, clustering, and recommendation systems.
 Data Mining is delivered from two points of view: the technological view and the management view.
 Participants will use data mining tools when doing their team projects.

 In the last decade, there has been an extraordinary quantity of data available to businesses.
 Transactional data from point-of-sale scanners are now routinely available; data from direct marketing and surveys is growing exponentially; and e-commerce and web-browsing data is everywhere.
 Many businesses have a strong interest in extracting value or knowledge from this data.